tytydraco/yessleep/out/Im_a_delivery_driver_at_an_occult_flower_shop_Today_I_delivered_a_plant_made_of_meat_to_a_1700s_Englishman.md

 As the Englishman scuttled away, powdered wig disappearing around the corner of a staircase with 90s boomerang pattern on it, I approached the Rec center suite.
-The blinds were closed, but it was well-lit enough inside that I could see the silhouettes of people: about 6 or 7 of them. their shadows were blurry, but at least one seemed like it might have been a woman wearing a bustle.
+The blinds were closed, but it was well-lit enough inside that I could see the silhouettes of people: about 6 or 7 of them.
+Their shadows were blurry, but at least one seemed like it might have been a woman wearing a bustle.
 They paced in a slow circle around a shadow of something else, a box-like shape that really could have been anything.
 I couldn't help getting the feeling it was the same size as a casket.
 I examined the other moving figures, and noticed a few of them hopping.
 Missing legs.
 The woman with a bustle appeared to be missing an arm.
 I wondered if the fleshbloom would be enough to make up for all those missing body parts, or if they might try to source them from…elsewhere.